University Catalog 2024-2025

 * May be taken concurrently.

 This course consists of data management and data analysis using SAS and STATA.
-The students will learn how to get data into SAS and STATA, manipulate the data, run basic analyses, and interpret the output.
-This course will prepare the students with the technical skills necessary to complete subsequent quantitative courses such as EPID7120, 7130, and 7220.
+The student will learn to browse and create mock data in REDCap.
+The student will be able to get different formats of data into SAS and STATA, manipulate data, generate figures and tables for reports, run basic analyses, and interpret the result.
+This course will prepare the student with the technical skills necessary to complete subsequent quantitative course work such as EPID7120, 7130, and 7220.

 EPID 6290 Genetic Epidemiology (3)